 Obtaining Green Card after Status Violation: 245(k) Benefit

-Section 245(k) of the INA applies only to employment-based (EB) green card categories.
-It applies to all EB-1, EB-2, EB-3 as well as to certain EB-4 cases.
-While it is available to the primary application of EB green card categories and their dependents (derivative) family members, it is NOT available to family-based (FB) cases.
+Section 245(k) of the INA applies only to employment-based green card categories.
+It applies to all EB-1, EB-2, and EB-3 cases, as well as certain EB-4 cases.
+While it is available to the primary applicant in EB green card categories and qualifying derivative family members, it is not available to family-based green card cases.

 Another benefit of 245(k) is that it allows individuals to remain in the United States while their green card application is pending, rather than having to wait outside the country for a decision.
 This can be especially important for individuals who have lived in the United States for many years and have established roots in their communities.

 To qualify for 245(k), the individual must be otherwise eligible to adjust status and must not have any other grounds of inadmissibility.
-This includes individuals who are inadmissible due to criminal convictions, prior immigration violations, or other reasons.
+This can include issues involving criminal convictions, prior immigration violations, or other concerns that may affect eligibility for lawful permanent residence.

-It is important to note that the 245(k) provision is discretionary and can be used at the discretion of the United States Citizenship and Immigration Services (USCIS) officer.
-It is also important to consult with an immigration attorney before applying for adjustment of status under 245(k) to ensure that you meet all the requirements and to help you navigate the process.
+It is also important to consult with an immigration attorney before applying for adjustment of status under 245(k) to ensure that you meet all requirements and to help you navigate the process.